Matthew244Z/Python-Raspberry-Pi---Rubik-s-Cube-Project-Part-III/README.md

 This was done using a **Raspberry Pi 4** and a **camera**.
 The **PiCamera** and **OpenCV** python libraries were used.

+mainFile.py, imageGetter.py, imageProcessor3.py, and color.py are the necessary files for this program.

 ## Brief Overview

 1 - Camera takes pictures of all sides full color (cube is not mixed).